Mugello Circuit: Road race (1920–1970)

 Giuseppe Campari won at Mugello in 1920 and 1921, and Emilio Materassi took victories in 1925, 1926 and 1928.
 The Mugello GP was revived in 1955 and from the 1964 to 1969 as a Targa Florio-like road race consisting of eight laps of 66.2 km each, including the Passo della Futa.
-The anticlockwise track passed the towns of San Piero a Sieve, Scarperia, Violla, Firenzuola, Selva, San Lucia.
+The anticlockwise track passed the towns of San Piero a Sieve, Scarperia, Violla, Firenzuola, Sëlva, San Lucia.
 It counted towards the 1965, 1966 and 1967 World Sportscar Championship season.
 The last WC race was won by Udo Schütz and Gerhard Mitter in a Porsche 910.
 After two Porsche wins, 1968 saw the Alfa Romeo Tipo 33 of Luciano Bianchi, Nanni Galli and Nino Vaccarella prevail over the Porsche driven by Rico Steinemann and Jo Siffert.
 In 1969, Arturo Merzario won with an Abarth 2000, and he won again in 1970 with the same car, where Abarth finished 1–2–3 with Leo Kinnunen and Gijs van Lennep finishing second and third respectively.

 The 1970 event brought about the end of the 66.2 km Mugello public road circuit; a seven-month-old baby was killed when Spartaco Dini crashed his Alfa Romeo GTA into a group of people in Firenzuola during a private test there, when the roads were open to the public (the roads were only closed on race day and for qualifying).
 Four other people, including two young children, were seriously injured.
 Although there had only been one previous fatality at the original Mugello circuit (that of Günther Klass in 1967), the incident badly damaged the event's reputation, and the 1970 race turned out to be the last one held on the public road circuit, which was won once again by Merzario.
 After the incident, Dini spent two months in prison, and after his time served he left Italy and did not return for many years.